Physics informed neural networks for continuum micromechanics: Governing equations of linear elastic micromechanics

 \section{Governing equations of linear elastic micromechanics}

-In this section, a short overview of the governing equations of micromechanics is given, following \cite{li2008introduction}.
-The PDEs considered in this work arise in the context of elastostatics, assuming linear elastic material behaviour.
-To this end, the \textit{domain} of interest $\Omega$ is chosen to be a symmetric and zero-centered rectangular \textit{unit cell}, such that
+In this section, a short overview of the governing equations of micromechanics, \ah{following \cite{li2008introduction} is given.} The PDEs considered in this work arise in the context of elastostatics, assuming linear elastic material behaviour.
+To this end, the \textit{domain} of interest $\Omega$ is chosen to be a symmetric and zero-centered \rv{square} \textit{unit cell}, such that

 Here, $\bm{x}$ are points in the domain $\Omega$ and $L$ denotes the \textit{edge length} of the unit cell $\Omega$.
 The boundary of the domain $\Omega$ is denoted by

 where $\Omega_{\bar{u}}$ are sections subject to \textit{Dirichlet boundary conditions}